The Unknowns & Unknown Unknowns: the Long Term Effects of COVID on the Restaurant Industry

 Let's take a look at a hypothetical: If Travis Kalanik owns a kitchen, the brand, the delivery vehicle and the payment method; what is the small chain or single operator to do?
 The ownership situation in this example extends to basically every level of the supply chain.
 With this extensive reach, big tech can buy out competitors or run them out of business.

-Another thing to keep in mind that we know about big tech:
+Another thing to keep in mind that we know about big tech: they don't take prisoners.

 What Is the Future of Third-Party Delivery?